R00ted-82/warera-war-prediction-bot/README.md

 - **Headline split.** How many countries are war-posture vs economy-posture, a red/green bar, and the average combat focus across the watchlist.
 - **Four tiers.** Heavy combat (70%+), combat-leaning (50-70%), mixed (30-50%), economy-focused (under 30%), each listing its member countries with their combat percentages.
 Countries Ireland is at war with carry a ⚔️ marker.
 - **Biggest movers.** The largest 7-day shifts toward war and toward economy.
 Countries with under a week of history don't appear here.
+- **Holding at high readiness.** Countries that were mobilised, have gone quiet, but are still elevated.
+This reminder lives here, once a day, rather than in the per-run digest, so it doesn't repeat every 3 hours.
+- **Daily heartbeat.** The report opens with a one-line status, "All quiet today" when nothing fired, or a brief count of the day's signals.
+Since it always posts at 21:00, it doubles as confirmation the bot ran.

 It's gated to one post per day on the first run at or after 21:00 UTC, tracked by date so a manual trigger can't double-post.